Alta Banu

 Alta Banu (আলতা বানু) is a 2018 Bangladeshi romantic drama film directed by Arun Chowdhury and starring Zakia Bari Momo, Anisur Rahman Milon and Farzana Rikta.
 The screenplay, by Brindaban Das, is based on a story of the same name by Faridur Reza Sagar.

 Alta Banu was filmed on the banks of the Kaliganga River in Ghior Upazila starting in July 2017, and later on the banks of the Gomati River in Comilla.
-It released on 20 April 2018, at five cinema halls in Bangladesh.
+It was released on 20 April 2018, at five cinema halls in Bangladesh.
 The film was premiered at Toronto International Film Festival, Pyongyang International Film Festival, Dhaka International Film Festival and Delhi International Film Festival.